dataloop-ai/AutoML/README.md

     }
   }
 ```
-*"task","model_space", "hp_search_space"* and *"training_configs"* are mandatory fields
+*"task", "model_space", "hp_search_space"* and *"training_configs"* are mandatory fields
 in your addition to the *models.json* file.

-*"hp_search_space" - * is for defining hyper-parameters that will over-go
+**hp_search_space** - is for defining hyper-parameters that will over-go optimization
-optimization

-*"training_configs" - * is where set *(frozen)* hyper-parameters
+**training_configs** - is where fixed hyper-parameters are defined
-are defined.

-Which parameters will be frozen and which will be optimized is a design decision
+Which parameters will be frozen and which will be optimizable is a design decision
 and will be immutable once the model is pushed to the *ZazuML model zoo*.

+**model_space** - is where you define the relative location of your model in a euclidean vector space

+**task** - is the defining task of your model, currently you can choose from either
+*classification*, *detection* or *instance segmentation*

 The json object key must match the model directory name exactly so that
 ZazuML knows what model to call upon, in our example the name of